 But, don’t let the aesthetics fool you because this monitor is much more than good looks.

 The features on this monitor are literally the streamer’s dream.
 Let’s check them out!

 Who is it best for?

-This surely has to be one of the best secondary monitor for streaming on our list because it’s simply so versatile that you can use it for ordinary streams and for gaming as well.
+This surely has to be one of the best secondary monitor for streaming on my list because it’s simply so versatile that you can use it for ordinary streams and for gaming as well.

 The features such as the audio port, rotatable screen, lots of connectivity options, and high-end graphics and resolution simply make it the monitor you want to have not only as a secondary but also as a primary one.

 The price definitely matches the quality and once you see this monitor in person, you can already tell that it’s finely built and that it’ll last you a lifetime.

 So if you have 500$ to spend on a secondary monitor then look no further as you’re going to love this one.

 There are tons of features on this monitor but let’s first talk about the 155 Hz response rate as it makes it a suitable monitor even for gaming.